 This time, police moved in and separated the parties.
 Not long after, one of Federico's pals, looking like a very angry and heavily tatted up and bearded Curly, took a swing at some protesters.
 He didn't connect.
 Again, police moved in and dragged him away, towards the 7-Eleven.
 At first the protesters jeered him, but then they turned their attention to the police, yelling at them "All cops are bastards!
 ACAB!
 All cops are bastards!"

-When not busy trying to punch people, the man took time out to pose for a photo of a fan - while a protester joined in:
+When not busy trying to punch people, the man took time out to pose for a photo with a fan - while a protester joined in:

 When they began to chant "Defund BPD!"
 Palmer tried to respond by starting a chant of "Defund BPS!" but nobody joined in.
 He was a bit more successful in getting some of the Federico crowd to start chanting about school vouchers, to which their opponents had no riposte.